This is part of a series on practical ways to obey the Torah, God’s love letter to us. You can start the series here.

 So this is what we do on Saturday.
 We sleep in a little bit longer, then we have breakfast which we prepared ahead of time.

 Next we load up our Bibles, some crayons, a crock pot filled with lunch plus a plate of dessert and some drinks, a container of paper plates, our electric piano, and a bag of quiet toys.
 We jump in the van and drive into the city where several of us families rent a room in a community center.
+(Update: The community center is no longer available, so we meet in homes.
+Still great!)

 We start with music and prayers.
 My husband gives a short teaching on that week’s Torah portion.
 By then it’s lunchtime, so we all share our food together.
 After lunch, we have another short prayer time and recite some traditional blessings together.
 The kids go into the next-door room to play while we grownups sit and talk Scripture and life.